uptonking/note4yaoo/lib-db-sqlite-blog-stars.md

   1. They do not work on `without rowid` tables
   2. They do not provide notifications if other connections make a write
   3. They do not provide notifications if other processes make a write
-  4. They only tell you the `rowid`,       `table`,       `db`, and `operation` of the change.
+  4. They only tell you the `rowid/table/db`, and `operation` of the change.
 It is your job to figure out what queries that would impact.
   5. They don't contain the data that changed meaning you need to re-query to get the new values

 - The data change notification callbacks are what Vulcan-web currently use to provide reactivity (as well as other projects like [GRDB](https://github.com/groue/GRDB.swift)).